This site is not affiliated with any auto parts manufacturer or repair shop. All prices are estimates based on national averages.

 How much does Midas charge to replace struts?

 Midas typically quotes $450 to $1,100 per front pair installed in 2026, including parts (usually Monroe Quick-Strut), labor at $115 to $145 per hour, and either a basic or four-wheel alignment depending on the location.
 Light trucks and SUVs run at the high end of that range; compact sedans at the low end.
-The chain's standard service quote includes a written labor warranty.
+Midas does not publish strut pricing, so these are modeled estimates from typical chain labor rates and Monroe Quick-Strut part costs; confirm your figure with a local store.

 Does Midas use OEM struts?